peterw-github/Regression_Housing/README.md

 **Quick Walkthrough:**

 Once the data was cleaned, and explored, modelling was performed, initially starting off with standard Multivariable Linear Regression.
-The model seemed fairly decent, but unfortunately there were 2 extreme outliers (the amount varies depending on what data ends up in the training set, from SKlearns train_test_split function), that plagued the model.
+The model seemed fairly decent, but unfortunately there were 2 extreme outliers (the amount of outliers varies depending on which homes ends up in the training set, from SKlearns train_test_split function), that plagued the model.

 I suspected this outlier issue, was due to multi-collinearity between the categorical features (them being highly linearly correlated either to each other, or to the rest of the non-target features in the dataset), and thus employed Ridge Regression.
 I decided on Ridge Regression, as it was designed to deal with datasets that have a potentially large number of features, that are highly linearly correlated to each other, the exact problem I thought standard linear regression was encountering.